karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 ![Bad encoding sample](/assets/posts/2021-02-22-openjdk-bug-tracker/wrong-encoding.png)

 If you read the text of the issue and ask yourself why JavaFX is mentioned here in a Java SE 11 Issue:
-Well, believe it or not, but the 'java.base' module still contains references to JavaFX!
+Well, believe it or not, the 'java.base' module still contains references to JavaFX!
 But this should not be our problem for today.
 As you can see in the description the workflow to migrate issues from the "Oracle Java Bug Database" to JBS has some encoding issues.
 It's really sad to see such problems since the "Oracle Java Bug Database" already exists for quite a while.